 This command allows you to upload a specific file from the cypress/fixtures folder into your test.

-This command allows you to upload a specific file via the
+This command allows you to upload a specific file via the react-dropzone interface.

 The above allows you to target a specific tr in a table (assuming you have the data-test attribute on the table.
 Useful for testing correct data is showing in the correct place on a table.